-- 1) Encouraging every MRTA Unit to have a Retirement Education Chairperson and increasing communication between Regional and Local Unit Chairpersons. - 2) Personally contacting superintendents and building principals to promote "Keeping Missouri Communities Strong with Experienced Teachers and Support Staff." - Working with the MRTA Membership Committee by attending beginning of the school year educator gatherings such as health fairs, convocations, etc. and to periodically deliver MRTA materials, including MRTF Grant Applications and MRTA Cash for Classrooms information, to the teacher workrooms in every building. - 4) Attending statewide education association conferences to promote MRTA. - 5) Promoting MRTA member benefits and discounts (AMBA) that will benefit retirees economically, professionally, and socially in retirement. - 6) Organizing a local MRTA Retirement Education Workshop in each of MRTA's 14 Regions.
+- 1. Every MRTA Unit will have a Retirement Education Chairperson to increase communication between Regional Chairpersons and Local Units. - 2.
+Regional Committee Chairs will work with local Unit Chairs to ensure that all district or building leadership be personally contacted to promote "Keeping Missouri Communities Strong with Experienced Teachers and Support Staff." - 3.
+Collaborate with the MRTA Membership Committee by attending school gatherings such as professional development, health fairs, convocations, etc. and to periodically provide MRTA materials, including MRTF Grant Applications to every building. - 4.
+Promote MRTA as essential to enhancing and protecting: - a.
+Public schools. - b.
+Public School pension benefits. - c.
+Strong Missouri communities. - 5.
+Participate in at least ten statewide education/non-traditional education groups and association events or conferences to promote MRTA. - 6.
+Organize or participate in local MRTA Retirement Education Workshops for retirees and current public school employees in each of MRTA's 14 Regions to educate attendees about the value and importance of public education and pensions to communities.